Zheng-Meng/Dynamics-Reconstruction-ML/README.md

 <img src='images/irregular_time_series_illustration.png' width='600'>
 </p>

+Aug.
+28, 2025.
+[Bridging known and unknown dynamics by transformer-based machine-learning inference from sparse observations](https://www.nature.com/articles/s41467-025-63019-8) has been published in Nature Communications!

 This repo is for our preprint [Reconstructing dynamics from sparse observations with no training on target system](https://arxiv.org/abs/2410.21222), where dynamics be faithfully reconstructed from the limited observations without any training data.
 This framework provides a paradigm of reconstructing complex and nonlinear dynamics in the extreme situation where training data does not exist and the observations are random and sparse.

 <p align="center">